newjersey/innovation.nj.gov/content/_projects/basic-needs.md

 ### Partners

-- NJ Office of the Secretary of Higher Education
+- NJ State Office of the Secretary of Higher Education